 Your EDI system must support the functions that are critical to your business.
 At the same time, it must be adaptable, easy to use, and allow for future growth.

 High Operating Costs

-The maintenance contract itself might be limiting, making it challenging to modify or drop a trading partner that you are no longer doing business with.
+The maintenance contract itself might be limiting.
+In turn, making it challenging to drop a trading partner that you are no longer doing business with.
 Many aging EDI systems also have dramatic and unpredictable price increases.

-Thus, you’re left without access to new software releases and patches to your existing version.
-While your competitors are utilizing the latest enhancements to their EDI service to improve productivity, you’re still looking at the same stale, old, green screen user-interface.
+Thus, you’re left without access to new releases and patches to your existing version.
+In contrast, your competitors are using the latest EDI system upgrades to improve productivity.
+Meanwhile, you’re still looking at the same stale, old, green screen user-interface.

 Your business relies on your EDI system.
 Namely, to ensure customer satisfaction, trading partner compliance, and the flow of information.

 In particular, consider not only software cost, maintenance and support.
 But you also need to think about extra costs to keep the legacy system going.
 These may include manual work arounds and reporting to meet customer requirements.
 Most often, it is less expensive in the long run to replace and upgrade EDI to a new system.